The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 01 — What is The HG Relief Project?

-The HG Relief Project offers partial and full financial assistance to patients who do not qualify for Alabama Medicaid and who make under 300%-500% of the Federal Poverty Limit.
-We also offer heavily discounted or no-cost prescriptions and over the counter medications to our patients who qualify.
-Our charity work began in 2022, through TMSC providing free, grant-supported care & medications to patients facing barriers related to social determinants of health.
+The HG Relief Project offers mutual aid to HG patients who make under 300%-500% of the Federal Poverty Limit.
+We also offer heavily discounted or no-cost prescriptions and over-the-counter medications to our patients who qualify.

 The HG Relief Project has a Gold Seal of Transparency through Candid.
 View our page on Guidestar.